Pulse Brain · Growing Health Evidence Index

 Summary

-This meta-analysis, published in Mutation Research/Reviews, synthesises epidemiological evidence from multiple studies to quantify the association between glyphosate herbicide exposure and the risk of non-Hodgkin lymphoma.
-The paper reportedly found that the highest exposed groups showed an approximately 41% increased risk of NHL compared with unexposed individuals, though confidence intervals and study heterogeneity are important caveats.
-The authors also reviewed supporting mechanistic evidence, including genotoxicity and oxidative stress data, to contextualise the epidemiological findings.
+This 2019 meta-analysis in Mutation Research synthesises epidemiological evidence to quantify the association between occupational and environmental glyphosate exposure and non-Hodgkin lymphoma risk.
+The analysis reportedly found approximately 41% increased NHL risk in the highest-exposure groups compared with unexposed individuals, though confidence intervals and heterogeneity warrant caution in interpretation.
+The authors integrated supporting mechanistic data on genotoxicity and oxidative stress to strengthen the biological plausibility of the observed association.

 Key measures